PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 | ProcessInfo     | Details of failed command including path, exit code, and PID
 | TargetObject    | Specifies the object that was being processed when the error occurred.

+### Preference variable resolves error handling conflicts

+In cases where an existing script already handles non-zero native command errors, the preference variable `$PSNativeCommandErrorAction` may be set to `$false`.
+Error handling behavior of the PowerShell cmdlets is handled separately with `$ErrorActionPreference`.

 ## Alternative Approaches and Considerations

-### Native commands should respect $ErrorActionPreference

-Native commands should use the $ErrorActionPreference setting and not need
-$PSNativeCommandErrorAction.
-This could be released as an experimental feature.

-### Extending $PSNativeCommandErrorAction

-For users that prefer to set a single preference variable that affects both PowerShell and native commands, The values of `$PSNativeCommandErrorAction` may be extended to include `MatchErrorActionPreference`, which should apply the `$ErrorActionPreference` setting to native commands.

-- If `$PSNativeCommandErrorAction` is set to `MatchErrorActionPreference` then the value of `$ErrorActionPreference` will define the behavior for native command errors.

 ### Explicit invocation logic